hardin47/website/Math154/Notes/03-wrangling.md

-## 9/19/19 Agenda {#Sep19}
-1. Higher level data verbs: `pivot_longer`, `pivot_wider`, `join`
-2. `lubridate`

 ## Higher Level Data Verbs {#highverb}

 There are more complicated verbs which may be important for more sophisticated analyses.
-See the RStudio `dplyr` cheat sheet,  https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf}.
+See the RStudio **dplyr** cheat sheet,  https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf}.

 * `pivot_longer` makes many columns into 2 columns: `pivot_longer(data, cols,  names_to = , value_to = )`